llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

 unused variables or functions.

 For this reason, `-Wunused` omits `-Wunused-template`.
-This change follows the rationale and leads to fewer unwanted `Wunused-const-variable` warnings.
+This change follows the rationale and leads to fewer unwanted `-Wunused-const-variable` warnings.

 Commit: https://reviews.llvm.org/D152796 (Takuya Shimizu)